flexmonster/pivot-react/README.md

 ## Prerequisites

-To run a simple application, you will need Node.js and npm.
+To run a simple application with React pivot table, you will need Node.js and npm.
 [Get it here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if it's not already installed on your machine.

 ## Installation